What Is the Fear and Greed Index?

 Understanding the Fear and Greed Index

-Seven different indicators are used to calculate the Fear and Greed Index.
+Seven different types of stock indicators are used to calculate the Fear and Greed Index.

 CNN tracks how much each indicator has veered from its average versus how much it normally veers.
 Then each indicator is given equal weighting when it comes to the final reading.
 Here are the seven inputs.

-1. Stock Price Momentum: The S&P 500 versus its 125-day moving average.
-Looking at the benchmark equity gauge relative to its own history can measure how the index’s 500 companies are getting valued.
+1. Market Momentum: The S&P 500 versus its 125-day moving average.
+Looking at this equity benchmark relative to its own history can measure how the index’s 500 companies are being valued.

-2. Stock Price Strength: The number of stocks hitting 52-week highs and lows on the New York Stock Exchange.
+2. Stock Price Strength: The number of stocks hitting 52-week highs and lows on the New York Stock Exchange, the largest of the world’s many stock exchanges.
 Share prices of public companies can signal whether they’re getting overvalued or undervalued.